AlekseiShevkoplias/reposcope/README.md

 I made this because I was tired of copy-pasting files one by one into AI chats.
 Maybe you'll find it useful too.

+## Requirements

+- Linux (Windows and macOS not supported yet)
+- Python 3.8 or higher

 ## Why RepoScope?

 Working with AI is great until you need to show it your whole codebase.
 Copying files manually is a pain, and it's easy to miss important stuff or accidentally share sensitive or unneccesary files.
 This tool just: